Resilient S&OP process

 The time to build a resilient S&OP process is now

 In discrete manufacturing, identifying and addressing supply chain challenges needs to happen at a faster pace, according to Bloecher.
-The Covid pandemic directly affected Pepperl+Fuchs’s industrial sensor and explosion protection divisions as the business faced compounding issues including sea freight delays, changes in automotive intake, and implementing safety protocols in factories.
+The Covid pandemic directly affected Pepperl+Fuchs’s industrial sensor and explosion protection divisions as the business faced compounding issues, including sea freight delays, changes in automotive intake, and implementing safety protocols in factories.
 This was a catalyst for shrinking S&OP cycles and increasing the frequency of their planning processes.
 P+F also established a task force to open communication channels both internally and across their supply chain to ensure disruptions could be addressed effectively.
 Many of these processes will continue to be implemented because it’s creating a more resilient supply chain going forward.
-“While developing a S&OP across a business driven by a crisis situation, we realize quite fast how much value we can get from that by aligning a sales front end with a production back end, even reaching out to external suppliers in times like we saw last year,” Blocher says.
+“While developing an S&OP across a business driven by a crisis, we realize quite fast how much value we can get from that by aligning a sales front end with a production back end, even reaching out to external suppliers in times like we saw last year,” Blocher says.

 Embrace learning from other verticals and bring in external data to “learn and leapfrog”

 Building a resilient supply chain is a journey and can be a multi-year process.
 Both Bloecher and Lembrehts believe that many supply chains across industries are converging.
-As such, B2B companies should take a cue from B2C companies by using external data points–especially to gain insights into sales, demands and supply–to help steer their supply chain and be ahead of the game.
-Gaining access to external data and advanced analytics allows a manufacturer to not only have visibility into their entire supply chain network, but also leverage intelligence on suppliers, markets and potential competitors to build a more resilient supply chain.
-“Using external data to get insights I think is good news for discrete manufacturers because you don’t have to go through a 10-year process.
+As such, B2B companies should take a cue from B2C companies by using external data points, especially to gain insights into sales, demands, and supply--to help steer their supply chain and be ahead of the game.
+Gaining access to external data and advanced analytics allows a manufacturer to not only have visibility into their entire supply chain network but also leverage intelligence on suppliers, markets, and potential competitors to build a more resilient supply chain.
+“Using external data to get insights I think, is good news for discrete manufacturers because you don’t have to go through a 10-year process.
 You can learn and leapfrog,” says Lembregts.

 Key components to a future-proof supply chain